 Flat or inverted nipples may self-correct when the baby arrives or just after—or they might not impact breastfeeding at all.
 Nipple shape can, at times, make breastfeeding somewhat more challenging.
 An experienced lactation consultant can help and might suggest breast shells or nipple shields, or manual manipulation of the nipple or breast.

 Myth: Nipple pain is normal.

 There’s a big difference between “common” and “normal.”
 Nipple pain is common, meaning many women experience it.
 But nipple pain is not normal.
-Nature designed breastfeeding feel good, flooding a new mother’s system with feel-good hormones that relaxes us and sparks mother-infant bonding.
+Nature designed breastfeeding to feel good, flooding a new mother’s system with feel-good hormones that relax us and spark mother-infant bonding.
 Pain fills us with stress hormones.
 When nipple pain occurs, it’s likely that there’s an issue with the baby’s “latch” or how the baby’s mouth is positioned on the nipple.
-If you dread nursing, tense as your child nurses or feel pain, something is amiss.
+If you dread nursing, are tense as your child nurses, or feel pain, something is amiss.

-At Welia Health, we have board-certified lactations consultants who can help with your breastfeeding positioning and your baby’s latch.
+At Welia Health, we have board-certified lactation consultants who can help with your breastfeeding positioning and your baby’s latch.
 Contact us to make breastfeeding better for you and your baby.